 - Does DPS take applicant fingerprints?

-- I lost my Fingerprint Clearance Card.
+- My Fingerprint Clearance Card has been lost or stolen.
 How may I obtain a replacement?

 - I am an employer.
 How may I check to see if a Fingerprint Clearance Card is valid?

 - Where can I find out what would preclude me from obtaining a clearance card?